lfsegoro/tw4HowToInstall/README.md

 I am using Vscode, so dont forget to install extension Tailwind CSS Intellisense, if you need auto complete.

 Tips:

-If no autocomplete not show when you type class="" try to "ctrl + space"
+If no autocomplete not show when you type class="",

+try to "ctrl + space"